Home birth supplies

 • Drinks such as water, coconut water, red raspberry leaf tea (can also be pre-frozen into ice cubes to suck), etc.

-• A source of heat if it’s cold.
+• A source of heat if it’s cold

-• Support people who love you.
+• Support people who care for you

 Optional extras you may want to consider